Pico Neo 2 Eye Development Guide

 You can enable Foveated Rendering in the scene by changing the Foveation Level in the

 Build the Getting Started sample found under the Samples folder and deploy it to your Pico Neo 2 Eye headset.

 You can test the application locally in your Unity Editor, but make sure to put the Mouse Provider at the top of the Standalone Eye Tracking Provider list to be able to test it without a headset.

 To read more about the contents of the Example_GettingStarted scene, visit the example page.

 Congratulations!
 You’re now up and running with the Tobii XR SDK for Unity and can start developing with eye tracking in VR.

-- Check out our Showcases section for demos and prototypes.
+- Check out our Explore section for demos and prototypes.

-- Check out the Documentation page, or try out our Unity Examples.
+- Check out the Documentation page, or try out our Unity Samples.